Burners (Brachial Plexus Injuries)

 What is a “burner?”

 A “burner,” also called a “stinger,” is an injury to 1 or more nerves between your neck and shoulder.
-It’s not a serious neck injury.
-Burners are common among people who play contact sports such as football and wrestling.
+The condition gets its name from the shock-like, burning or stinging jolt of pain that shoots down your arm.
+It’s generally not a serious neck injury.
+Burners are common among people who play contact sports such as football, rugby, and wrestling.

 CAUSES & RISK FACTORS